cloudogu/ecosystem/docs/docs/user-guide/dogu-configuration.md

 cesapp edit-config conf-dogu
 ```

+### Removing a setting

-By default settings can only be changed and not removed.
-If is it necessary to remove a setting from the registry the `edit-config` sub command, must be used with the `delete-on-empty`.
+By default, settings can only be changed but cannot be removed.
+In case you want to explicitly remove a setting from the registry, the `edit-config` sub command, must be used with the `delete-on-empty` and an empty value.

 ```bash
 cesapp edit-config --delete-on-empty conf-dogu
 ```

-When now a configuration value is empty, the setting will be removed from the registry.
+Now, if the configuration value being entered is empty, the setting will be removed from the registry.